Maker-Gitsune/Adapting-a-keyboard-to-use-Peg-by-Boardsource/README.md

     if __name__ == '__main__':
         keyboard.go(hid_type=HIDModes.USB)

 After that, I essentially nuked everything except for the keyboard.keymap section.
-Peg is unable to process substituted key names so all of them had to go.
-I then setup 8 empty layers under keyboard.keymap as so:
+The official documentation says that Peg is unable to process substituted key names so all of them had to go.
+I then setup 8 empty layers under keyboard.keymap as instructed in the official documentation:

     keyboard.keymap = [ [],
     [],